30986705154_431a6afc43_k.jpg

 Distributed Consent

-and Models of Distributed Consent in Online Social Networks
+and Models of Distributed Consent in Online Social Networks.

-.
+Authors: Juniper Lovato, Antoine Allard, Randall Harp, Jeremiah Onaolapo, and Laurent Hébert-Dufresne.
+2022.
 In 2022 ACM Conference on Fairness, Accountability, and Transparency

 (FAccT ’22), June 21–24, 2022, Seoul, Republic of Korea